Graylog2/graylog2-server/UPGRADING.md

 - Shards: 1 (previously 4 in many cases)
 - Rotation Strategy: Time Size Optimizing - 30-40 days (previously Index Time [1D] in many cases)

+#### Import Custom Sigma Rule Repositories
+Previously, the official Sigma HQ rule repository was the only repository that could be used to import Sigma rules.
+Now any public Git repository containing Sigma rule source files can be imported to Graylog and rules can be imported from them.
+Since Graylog no longer reads directly from the Sigma HQ repository, it must be imported before new rules can be added from it.
+To expedite this process, on the `Security > Sigma Rules > Sigma Repos` page there is an `Add SigmaHQ` button that will import the repository.
+The repository is about 10MB and all Sigma rule source files will be copied into MongoDB so the clone may take a minute to complete.
+Once the repository has been added rules can be imported as they were in 5.0.

+The rules within imported repositories must conform to the [Sigma specification](https://github.com/SigmaHQ/sigma-specification/blob/main/Sigma_specification.md) in order to be successfully added.
+Since the repositories are stored locally they will not have the latest changes automatically applied but can easily be refreshed in the `Sigma Repos` tab using the `Refresh` menu item for each repository.

 ## Removal of deprecated Inputs

 The following inputs are no longer available: